DragonMinded/mastodon-vt100/README.md

 What doesn't work that I would like to get to at some point:

-- Ability to reply to, edit and delete posts instead of only posting to your own timeline.
+- Ability to edit and delete previously-posted statuses.
 - Ability to like or boost a post from the focus view.
 - Ability to bookmark a post from the focus view, ability to view bookmarked posts.
 - User profile view with profile, pinned posts and user timeline display.